horiz31/h31proxy_deploy/README.md

 make -C $HOME/h31proxy_deploy provision
 ```

-This will enter into an interactive session to help you setup your APN
+This will enter into an interactive session and ask you for key info like endpoints, serial port, baud rate, system ID of pixhawk, etc.

 ## Supported Platforms